 Julia Cameron, bestselling author of The Artist’s Way, teaches a ritual she calls “morning pages,” which is a practice of “longhand, stream of consciousness writing” to be completed first thing in the morning, before the conscious mind has had a chance to start tackling to-do lists.
 The idea is that by “dumping” all of the noisy ranters in your subconscious mind who are busy arguing for attention, you are then able to give your divine inspirations and fresh strokes of insight greater volume.

-Ultimately, intuition is a muscle that grows more powerful with use.
+Ultimately, intuition is a muscle that get its power with use.

 So, while journaling can absolutely provide powerful revelations, you’re sometimes going to mess up and regurgitate old mistakes and think you’re following your gut when perhaps you aren’t at all.
-But the more you have a willingness to hear the voice of your intuition, the more you are loyal to its gentlemanly commands and the more you flicker with gratitude for its guidance, the more identifiable its voice will become.
+But the more you have a willingness to calmly hear the voice of your intuition, the more you are loyal to its gentlemanly commands and the more you flicker with gratitude for it, the more familiar and identifiable its voice will become.